Provider Enrollment

 Provider Enrollment is an ever-changing sector of healthcare that fluctuates largely with new regulations.

-Learn more about Provider Enrollment
+Learn More About Provider Enrollment

 In order to maximize financial benefits, all healthcare providers must engage in provider enrollment.
-This includes organizations, such as institutional providers as well as practitioner groups.
+This includes organizations, such as institutional providers and practitioner groups.
 However, provider enrollment also extends to individual practitioners, such as physicians and nurse practitioners.
 A common scenario occurs when an individual practitioner is providing services at a location, such as a hospital or a clinic.
 In this instance, both the individual and the organization must be enrolled in Medicare.

 Depending on the type of agreement between the individual and the healthcare organization, both of them may be required to complete various provider enrollment applications in order for the healthcare organization to bill on behalf of the individual for Medicare services rendered.
 Generally, the same applies at the state level with regard to Medicaid however, it must be kept in mind that each state applies their own unique rules and regulations with regard to provider enrollment.

-Paper applications are readily accessible and can be completed on your computer.
-However, PECOS (Provider Enrollment, Chain and Ownership System) is the most efficient method of submitting your application, as it guides each provider through the enrollment application ensuring that only relevant information is provided.
+PECOS (Provider Enrollment, Chain and Ownership System) is the most efficient method of submitting your application, as it guides each provider through the enrollment application ensuring that only relevant information is provided.
 In addition, PECOS reduces the amount of incomplete applications resulting in costly rejections and time-consuming requests for additional information.

 Completing an initial provider enrollment application can often be described as the “ground floor” in terms of healthcare providers.
 As long as Medicare or Medicaid services are being rendered, providers will continuously be subject to provider enrollment rules and regulations.
 As a result, providers must consistently notify CMS of any and all changes, no matter how insignificant they may seem.
 For example, providers must promptly complete regulatory filings for changes involving a practice location address, billing agency, or board of directors members.
 More noteworthy changes include those related to licensure and accreditation or certification status.
 The most complex issues with regard to regulatory filings arise when a provider elects to undergo a change of ownership (CHOW), acquisition/merger or consolidation.

 In addition, provider enrollment is a key component in obtaining provider-based status and 340B eligibility.
 Provider-based status enables healthcare facilities not located within the four walls of a main hospital to realize financial and administrative benefits in that they are treated as being a department of the hospital.
 In order to do so, the provider-based entity must first be enrolled as a practice location of the main hospital in order to properly bill under the hospital’s Medicare provider number.
-Subsequently, it is in the best interest of the main hospital and the provider-based entity to submit a provider-based attestation in order to confirm that they are operating in accordance with the provider-based regulations prescribed by 42 C.F.R.
-413.65.
-Assuming provider-based status is approved after a CMS review, the provider-based entity will then be able to seek 340B eligibility, if applicable.

-Ultimately, the Centers for Medicare & Medicaid Services (CMS) are the governing body with regards to Medicare and Medicaid provider enrollment.
+Ultimately, the Centers for Medicare & Medicaid Services (CMS) are the governing body with regards to Medicare provider enrollment.
 However, Medicare Administrative Contractors (MACs), play a crucial role in the provider enrollment process.
 Pursuant to Section 911 of the Medicare Prescription Drug Improvement, and Modernization Act (MMA) of 2003, CMS established MACs as multi-state, regional contractors responsible for administering both Medicare Part A (institutional) and Medicare Part B (professional) claims.

 MACs were created in order to improve Medicare’s administrative services to beneficiaries and health care providers through the use of new contracting tools, including competition and performance incentives.
 After being integrated in the provider enrollment process in 2006, MACs have been successfully enrolling healthcare providers in the Medicare program, as well as serving as a driving force in creating various cost-effective Medicare claims processing business operations.